-and can draw on their rich shared history to support their families and communities in this current crisis.
-Pay particular attention to your mental health by:

-- Avoiding excessive exposure to media coverage of COVID-19.
+- The outbreak of COVID-19 may cause fear and anxiety-everyone is encouraged to take care of themselves and to connect with loved ones.
+People living with HIV and their communities have decades of experience of resilience, surviving and thriving, and can draw on their rich shared history to support their families and communities in this current crisis.
+Pay particular attention to your mental health by: - Avoiding excessive exposure to media coverage of COVID-19.
 Only read information from trusted sources. - Taking care of your body.
 Take deep breaths, stretch or meditate.
-Try to eat healthy, wellbalanced meals, exercise regularly, get plenty of sleep and, where possible, avoid alcohol and drugs. - Making time to unwind and reminding yourself that negative feelings will fade.
-Take breaks from watching, reading or listening to news stories-it can be upsetting to hear about the spice reported by Tay to crisis repeatedly.
-Try to do some other activities you enjoy in order to return to your normal life.

-• Connecting with others.
+Try to eat healthy, well-balanced meals, exercise regularly, get plenty of sleep and, where possible, avoid alcohol and drugs. - Making time to unwind and remind yourself that negative feelings will fade.
+Take breaks from watching, reading or listening to news stories-it can be upsetting to hear about the crisis repeatedly.
+Try to do some other activities you enjoy in order to return to your normal life. - Connecting with others.
 Share your concerns and how you are feeling with a friend or family member.